guildai/guild.ai/pages/docs/tutorials/train-your-first-model.md

 The `mnist` package provides two models:

-- `softmax` -- softmax regression classifier for MNIST
+- `mnist-softmax` -- softmax regression classifier for MNIST
-- `cnn` -- CNN classifier for MNIST
+- `mnist-cnn` -- CNN classifier for MNIST

-Each model in turn provides [operations](term:operation).
-Operations are run using Guild's [](cmd:run) command.
+Each model in turn provides [operations](term:operation), which are run using the [](cmd:run) command.

-You can list the available operations by running:
+List the available operations by running:

 ``` shell
 guild operations
 ```

 !!! note
-    You can just run ``guild ops`` as a shortcut rather than typing the full command.
+    You can run ``guild ops`` as a shortcut for this command.

 Note that the two MNIST models provides a `train` operation.
 Operations are listed in the form